Prosumma/CoreDataQueryInterface/README.md

     employeeSalaryQuery.first(managedObjectContext: moc)

 The ability to store and reuse queries without specifying a managed object context up front is one of the great advantages of CDQI.

+## Status

+Dig in.
+The library has already proven itself in a production project.
+Everything shown above (and more) works and works well.
+However, before I can tag a 1.0 release, I want to write documentation and unit tests.